jvargh/aks-stuff/coredns/responses/05-Application-and-user-impact.md

 finally { Clear-ImpFaults }
 ```

-**Expected result:** No successful A answer; exact RCODE or client timeout is measured.
+**Expected result:** The client receives no successful A record.
+Record whether it receives a DNS response code or reaches its timeout.

-**Pass/fail criteria:** Pass when there is no A answer, the client terminates within its configured bound, and both policies are removed.
+**Pass/fail criteria:** Pass when there is no A record, the client stops within its configured timeout, and both fault NetworkPolicies are removed.

 **Evidence to capture:** Output, exit, duration, both policies, resolver logs/metrics, and cleanup.

-**Established `aks01day2` evidence:** PASS on 2026-09-24.
-The five-second client exited 9 with no response and no A answer.
+**Established `aks01day2` evidence:** PASS on 2026-09-25.
+With both test upstreams blocked, the five-second client exited with code 9 and received no DNS response or A record.
+The full command took 7,616 ms because `kubectl exec` and process startup time are included; the configured DNS client timeout remained five seconds.
+This result does not define how every application reports an all-upstream failure.

 #### IMP-06-RECOVERY